Hader melts down in 9th, gives Nationals 6-3 win over Padres - WHIZ News

 It was the second straight rough outing for Hader (2-5), the major league leader in saves who has struggled since being obtained from Milwaukee on Aug.
 1. Hader was booed as he walked off the field after being pulled by manager Bob Melvin.

 Hader started the ninth in a 3-3 game and issued a leadoff walk to Robles, drawing boos for a second straight night.
-Hader fielded Lane Thomas’ tapper for an infield single between the mound and the third base line and threw wildly past first baseman Josh Bell.
+Hader fielded Lane Thomas’ tapper between the mound and the third base line and threw wildly past first baseman Josh Bell, with Thomas given a single.
 The ball caromed off the low wall and into right field, where Juan Soto lunged wildly for it but missed.
 That allowed Robles to come all the way around and score the go-ahead run.

 Call then drove a two-run shot into the left field seats.
 He made his big league debut on July 11.